patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ### File a bug

 If you believe that you've come across a PatternFly bug, alerting our team will directly lead to PatternFly code improvements.
+To report a bug, follow these steps:

-We ask you to first view the documentation for the feature, to confirm that the behavior is not functioning as intended.
-From there, search open issues in the [`patternfly`](https://github.com/patternfly/patternfly/issues) and [`patternfly-react`](https://github.com/patternfly/patternfly-react/issues) repositories to see if a related issue already exists.
+1. View the documentation for the feature, to confirm that the behavior is not functioning as intended.
+1. Search open issues in the [patternfly](https://github.com/patternfly/patternfly/issues) and [patternfly-react](https://github.com/patternfly/patternfly-react/issues) repositories to see if a related issue already exists.

-If the bug is present in only the React implementation of PatternFly, [create a bug issue in `patternfly-react`](https://github.com/patternfly/patternfly-react/issues) If the bug can be seen on both the React and HTML/CSS side, [create a bug issue in `patternfly`](https://github.com/patternfly/patternfly/issues).
-Be sure to mention which project the bug was noticed in and if there is a deadline that the fix is needed for.
+    - If the bug is present in only the React implementation of PatternFly, [create a bug issue in patternfly-react.](https://github.com/patternfly/patternfly-react/issues)
+    - If the bug can be seen on both the React and HTML/CSS side, [create a bug issue in patternfly](https://github.com/patternfly/patternfly/issues).
+1. Be sure to mention which project the bug was noticed in and if there is a deadline that the fix is needed for.

 ## Documentation